unsplash-image-8_LZ9UWTKLE.jpg

 Frequently asked questions.

 • 14 Peaks Neurophysiological Trauma Treatment offers telehealth.
-We prefer clients to meet in person if they live within driving distance.
+We prefer clients to meet in person if they live within driving distance, however we do offer telehealth for those who are not in the area, or for those whose jobs require telehealth due to availability.

-• 14 Peaks Neurophysiological Trauma Treatment specializes in the following areas: Abuse Survivors, Adoption, Attachment Issues, First Responders, Medical Trauma, PTSD, Veterans, Auto-immune disorders, Somatoform Disorders, and Trauma.
+• 14 Peaks Neurophysiological Trauma Treatment specializes in the following areas: Abuse Survivors, Adoption, Attachment Issues, First Responders, Medical Trauma, PTSD, Veterans, Auto-immune disorders, pervasive depression, anxiety, Somatoform Disorders, and Developmental Trauma.

-• 14 Peaks Neurophysiological Trauma Treatment does not accept insurance, however, we will send you a superbill on the tenth of each month.
+• 14 Peaks Neurophysiological Trauma Treatment will send you a superbill on the tenth of each month.
 You can file this superbill with your insurance company.
 This does not guarantee payment.
 Please check with your insurance company regarding your coverage.

-• 14 Peaks Neurophysiological Trauma Treatment's fee structure for individual therapy/couple’s therapy is as follows.
+• 14 Peaks Neurophysiological Trauma Treatment's fee structure for therapy is as follows.
 There is a slight increase for couples/family therapy per session.

 • Ben Johnson $175/$200